andyborrell/pygamezero_bird/docs/source/index.rst

 The Mu installer also installs PyGame and PyGame zero.

 If you have any trouble installing Mu, as a fallback you can download PortaMu from that same page.
 You don't need a pen drive as the website suggests,  PortaMu will simply run anywhere without being installed.
 Just download and unzip on to your desktop.

+It is not advised not to run the portable and the fully installed version of Mu on the same system, as they can sometimes interfere and break both installations.

 Launching Mu